 For permanent applications, considerations should be given to MSE walls with precast concrete panels.
 They are constructed with a vertical face and cannot accommodate small, uniform front batters.
-Currently, the size of panels commercially produced varies from 1.8 to 4.5 m2.
-Full height panels may be considered for walls up to 4 to 5 m in height on foundations that are not expected to settle.
+Currently, the size of panels commercially produced varies from 1.8 to $4.5 \text{ m}^2$ (20 to 50 ft).
+Full height panels may be considered for walls up to 4 to 5 m (13 to 16 ft) in height on foundations that are not expected to settle.
 The precast concrete panels can be manufactured with a variety of surface textures and geometrics, as shown in figure 8.

 MBW facings are available in a variety of shapes and textures as shown in figure 9.
-They range in facial area from 0.05 to 0.1 m^2 .
-An integral feature of this type of facing is a front batter ranging from nominal to 15 degrees.
+They range in facial area from 0.05 to $0.1 \text{ m}^2(0.5 \text{ to } 1 \text{ ft}^2)$ An integral feature of this type of facing is a front batter ranging from nominal to 15 degrees.
+Project geometric constraints, i.e., the bottom of wall and top of wall horizontal limits, may limit the amount of permissible batter and, thus, the types of MBW units that may be used.
+Note that the toe of these walls step back as the foundation elevation steps up, due to the stacking arrangement and automatic batter.